Official Kickball Rules

 - The pitch must have bounced twice or be rolling on the ground when crossing the plate.

-- When overhanded is NOT allowed: Pitcher must release the ball from below the waist.
+- Overhanded pitching is not permitted: Pitcher must release the ball from below the waist.

 - The catcher must remain behind the kicker and directly in or behind the kicking box until the kicker makes contact with the ball.
 The catcher may NOT stand in front of the kicker or to the side of the kicking box or so closely to the kicker as to interfere with his or her ability to kick, until contact is made with the ball.